http4k/mcp-desktop/README.md

 ### Configuring Claude Desktop

 To configure Claude Desktop to use the http4k MCP Desktop Client, you'll need to create a JSON configuration file.
+Note that if you're on mac and installed the app via Brew, it will already be on your path.
 Here's how to set it up:

 1. Create a `config.json` file with the following structure: